Kathryn Bigelow: 1981–2002: Beginnings and breakthrough

 Bigelow next directed The Hurt Locker, which was first shown at the Venice Film Festival in September 2008, was the Closing Night selection for Maryland Film Festival in May 2009, and theatrically released in the US in June 2009.
 It qualified for the 2010 Oscars as it did not premiere in an Oscar-qualifying run in Los Angeles until mid-2009.
 Set in post-invasion Iraq, the film received "universal acclaim" (according to Metacritic) and a 97% "fresh" rating from the critics aggregated by Rotten Tomatoes.
 The film stars Jeremy Renner, Brian Geraghty and Anthony Mackie, with cameos by Guy Pearce, David Morse and Ralph Fiennes.
-She won the Directors Guild of America award for Outstanding Directorial Achievement in Motion Pictures (becoming the first woman to win the award) and also received a Golden Globe nomination for her direction.
+She won the Directors Guild of America award for Outstanding Directorial Achievement in Motion Pictures (becoming the first woman to win the award) and also received a Golden Globe Award for Best Director nomination losing to James Cameron for Avatar (2009).
 In 2010, she won the award for Best Director and The Hurt Locker won Best Picture at the 63rd British Academy Film Awards.

 She became the first woman to receive an Academy Award for Best Director for The Hurt Locker.
 She was the fourth woman in history to be nominated for the honor, and only the second American woman.
 A competitor in the category was her ex-husband, James Cameron, who directed the sci-fi film Avatar.

-In her acceptance speech for her Academy Award, Bigelow surprised many audience members when she didn't mention her status as the first woman to ever receive an Oscar for Best Director.
+In her acceptance speech for her Academy Award, Bigelow surprised many audience members when she did not mention her status as the first woman to ever receive an Oscar for Best Director.
 In the past, Bigelow has refused to identify herself as a "woman filmmaker" or a "feminist filmmaker."
 She has been criticized for the violence in her films by writers like Mark Salisbury, who asked in The Guardian, "Why does she make the kind of movie she makes?" and by Marcia Froelke Coburn, who asked in the Chicago Tribune, "What's a nice woman like Bigelow doing making erotic, violent vampire movies?"

 Bigelow's next film was Zero Dark Thirty, a dramatization of American efforts to find Osama bin Laden.
 Zero Dark Thirty was acclaimed by film critics but also attracted controversy and strong criticism for its allegedly pro-torture stance.
 Bigelow won the New York Film Critics Circle Award for Best Director for the film, making her the first woman to win the award twice.
 She had already won previously for directing The Hurt Locker.
 She was also the first woman to receive the National Board of Review Award for Best Director.